tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

 Functionally, this example is identical to the previous one, but it permits different kinds of modifications to be made.
 It allows only a *single* property of the environment model to be modified, while in the previous example, it is required that *all* properties are redefined by the user.
 The present example therefor allows for more 'fine-grained' control of the settings, but limits the user to a modifying the properties of the settings.

-Below is a slightly more involved example, which does not use a property of the :class:`~tudatpy.numerical_simulation.environment_setup.gravity_field.GravityFieldSettings` base class, but rather the :class:`~tudatpy.numerical_simulation.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings` derived class.
+Below is a slightly more involved example, which does not use a property of the :class:`~tudatpy.dynamics.environment_setup.gravity_field.GravityFieldSettings` base class, but rather the :class:`~tudatpy.dynamics.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings` derived class.
 Therefore, the example below will only work if the current gravity field settings for the Earth already define a spherical harmonic gravity field:

 .. tab-set::
    :sync-group: coding-language